DevIncept/OpenCV/README.md

 [Part3: Experimenting-Numpy&Pandas](Part%20-%203)

-#### Part4: Competetion-Numpy&Pandas - Will be held on saturday-Sunday : follow [this issue](https://github.com/DevIncept/OpenCV-Module-1/issues/1)
+#### Part4: Competetion-Numpy&Pandas - Will be held on saturday-Sunday : Link will be shared on Slack.
+> This is **not mandatory** for completion of course, but will count for merit.

 [Part5: Introduction to Computer Vision](part5.md)